 In the healthcare industry, compliance with legal and regulatory standards is a legal necessity and a critical aspect of operational integrity.
 Financial management plays a vital role in ensuring this compliance.

-1. Adherence to Regulatory Standards: Financial managers in healthcare ensure that the organization adheres to many regulations, including billing, reporting, and financial disclosures.
+- Adherence to Regulatory Standards: Healthcare financial managers ensure that the organization adheres to many regulations, including billing, reporting, and financial disclosures.
 This involves staying updated with changes in healthcare laws, such as the Affordable Care Act and HIPAA regulations.

 Identifying and Mitigating Financial Risks